qmk/qmk_firmware/users/ericgebhart/readme.md

 The symbol layer is based on the Beakl15 symbol layer.
 It was very similar to a symbol layer that I had before beakl, but this felt better, and has been through a few iterations at this point.
-Vi keybindings like :/?! a lot.
+Vi likes using :/?! a lot.
 The = is not that important to me, as the : for the vi ex: command.
 The ! is very satisfying in this location.